 If your sister is into gardening, you could sculpt a pair of gardening tools or a collection of flowers.

 If your dad is into cars, sculpt his favorite car or emblem into a paperweight.
-It’s amazing how easy this can be with the polymer clays and craft supplies you can get these days.
+It’s amazing how easy this can be done with the polymer clays and craft supplies you can get these days.

 Another option is to carve it from wood or plaster.